LivePersonInc/faas-client-node-/README.md

 ### Initializing the client

 The client will use the OAuth2.0 flow `client_credentials` for authorization.
 Please refer to these [docs](https://developers.liveperson.com/liveperson-functions-external-invocations-client-credentials.html) for further information on that.
 On each request the client will check if the `JWT` is about to expire.
 If this is the case, the client will try to refresh it.
-If the `JWT` is expired and the client failed to refresh it, an `Error` will be thrown.
+If the `JWT` is expired and the client failed to refresh it, an `Error` is thrown.
 The time after which the refreshing logic will kick in can be specified via the property `jwtRefreshAfterMinutes`.
 Alternatively you can provide your own authorization method that generates a suitable authorization header.

 ```js